In Security Council, Speakers Underscore Importance of National Ownership, Greater Funding for Security Sector Reform

 ROBERT A. WOOD (United States), voicing his support for security sector reform as a tool for promoting international peace and security, joined other speakers, as well as the Secretary-General, in underlining the importance of inclusive national ownership.
 He advocated for the full participation of local populations, including women and youth, adding that locally driven, consultative mechanisms — such as ones carried out in Liberia and Côte d’Ivoire — can make security sector reform processes more sustainable.
 Demonstrable human rights compliance is another critical component, he said, noting that security sectors will not gain the trust of local populations without it.
 Emphasizing the need to require security sector reform early in peace processes, and to avoid leaving security disputes unresolved, he also warned against deferring security sector-related tasks to short-term arrangements.
 He also called for more transparent cooperation between partners and more joint planning, while spotlighting the many opportunities for capacity-building detailed throughout the Secretary-General’s report.

-PASCALE CHRISTINE BAERISWYL (Switzerland), underlining the importance of governance and security-sector reform for peace, security and lasting development, spotlighted the contributions of the Geneva Centre for Security Policy.
+PASCALE CHRISTINE BAERISWYL (Switzerland), underlining the importance of governance and security-sector reform for peace, security and lasting development, spotlighted the contributions of the Geneva Centre for Security Sector Governance.
 She also said that investing in effective security institutions means investing in lasting peace and conflict prevention, but that doing so must follow a clear process to make sure that tensions do not resurface.
 Further, supporting security sector reform means strengthening the rule of law, and because the security sector must support the specific security needs of a population as a whole, the full, equal and meaningful participation of women in institutions and decision-making should be ensured.
 She went on to say that United Nations peacekeeping operations and special political missions can play an important role in improving governance, emphasizing that such support must be part of a national political process that develops the capacity of security sector institutions.
 Adding that successful security sector reform is often key to allowing missions to drawdown and withdraw, she stressed that the Council must strengthen the role missions play in such reform and encourage greater cooperation between peacekeeping operations, special political missions and country teams.

 ANDRÉS EFREN MONTALVO SOSA (Ecuador), underscoring the importance of the institutional ability of States to manage resources for the security sector, called on international and regional financial institutions to provide support.
 Spotlighting the role of international and South-South cooperation in this area, he supported the need for incorporating a gender perspective and developing effective monitoring accountability mechanisms.
 More so, he underscored the importance of ensuring child protection across all reforms of the security sector through appropriate military training and screening systems.
 Turning to the emerging threats, including transnational organized crime and illicit arms trafficking of weapons, he said demobilization, reintegration and reconciliation efforts must be accompanied by measures and goals for disarmament, national management of small arms and light weapons, and compliance with arms embargoes.
 Reiterating the importance of better integrating the functions of police, justice and penitentiary systems, defence and border management, and security services, he urged States to bring this aspect into peace mission mandates, particularly during transitional phases.